Saifuddin Nasution Ismail

 Saifuddin Nasution bin Ismail (Jawi: سيف الدين ناسوتيون بن اسماعيل; born 7 December 1963) is a Malaysian politician who has served as the Minister of Home Affairs in the Unity Government administration under Prime Minister Anwar Ibrahim and as a Senator since December 2022.
 He served as the Minister of Domestic Trade and Consumer Affairs in the PH administration under former Prime Minister Mahathir Mohamad from July 2018 to the collapse of the PH administration in February 2020, Member of Parliament (MP) for Kulim-Bandar Baharu from May 2018 to November 2022 and for Machang from March 2008 to May 2013 as well as Member of the Penang State Legislative Assembly (MLA) for Pantai Jerejak from May 2018 to August 2023 and Kedah MLA for Lunas from November 2000 to March 2004.
 He is a member of the People's Justice Party (PKR), a component party of the PH coalition.
-He has also served as the Chief Secretary of PH since March 2020, State Chairman of PH of Kedah since February 2025 and Advisor of the Management Committee of PKR since September 2024.
+He has also served as the Chief Secretary of PH since March 2020, State Chairman of PH of Kedah since February 2025, Acting Deputy President of PKR since August 2026, Vice President of PKR since June 2026 and Advisor of the Management Committee of PKR since September 2024.
 He previously served as the Secretary-General of PKR from January 2010 to his resignation in October 2014 and again from November 2016 to September 2024.

 Early life and education

 Saifuddin Nasution bin Ismail was born in State of Singapore, Malaysia on 7 December 1963.
-The name 'Nasution' can be linked to the lineage of Batak Mandailing in Central Sumatra, Indonesia.
+The name 'Nasution' can be linked to the lineage of Batak Mandailing in North Sumatra, Indonesia.

 Saifuddin Nasution received his Bachelor of Science (BSc) in Agriculture from Universiti Pertanian Malaysia (UPM) in 1987.